develop-me/bootcamp--week-05--tooling/quiz/README.md

 ## 9. Describe the process

-You're working in a team that uses gitflow.
+You're working in a team that uses the gitflow workflow.

-Document the steps, and git commands, from starting a new piece of work, to submitting it as a pull request like this:
+Document the steps, and git commands, from starting a new piece of work on a new feature branch, to submitting it as a pull request like this:

 ```bash
 git command1